giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 ### Configure subscription to allow access to Giant Swarm Support

 Firstly, please grant access for Giant Swarm Ops/Support to your Azure subscription.
 Access to the portal is important for our 24/7 support, where in some cases investigation and manual interventions have to take place.
-Easiest way is to use the Azure Lighthouse service, that allows to delegate the management of resources to third parties.
-While following this part of the guide, you will allow the Giant Swarm Staff group to manage your resources.
-This is beneficial as you will not have to manage access for each person separately within your subscription, but you will be adding a managed group that is kept up to date with the current active Giant Swarm Staff from our side.
+The easiest way is to create an [Azure Deployment Environment](https://azure.microsoft.com/en-us/products/deployment-environments) to delegate the management of resources to third parties.
+In this case, you need to allow the Giant Swarm Staff group to manage your resources.
+This is beneficial as you will not have to manage access for each person separately within your subscription, but you will add a managed group that is kept up to date by Giant Swarm.
+Technically, an [Azure Lighthouse](https://docs.microsoft.com/en-us/azure/lighthouse/how-to/onboard-customer) template is used for resource delegation.

 We require a built in role `Contributor` to access the resources that Giant Swarm is deploying and it can be used by default from the [Azure RBAC](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles).